Your Path to Wellness, Now Remote

 What techniques might use in remote acupuncture?

-Approaches vary by practitioner, and may include:
+Approaches may vary by practitioner and can include:

 What is my role as a patient during a remote session?

-Your job is simple:
+Your role is simple:

 What might I feel during the session?

-Small muscle twitches
+• Subtle muscle twitches

-Emotionally, you might notice:
+Emotionally, you may notice:

-Deep calm or sleepiness
+• A deep sense of calm or sleepiness

-Visual imagery behind closed eyes
+• Visual imagery with eyes closed

-Clearer thinking, insight, or a shift in mood
+• Greater mental clarity, insight, or a shift in mood

 How do I prepare?

-Prepare your space
+Prepare your space.

-Choose a quiet room where you will not be disturbed
+• Choose a quiet room where you will not be disturbed.

-Use pillows and a blanket so your body can fully relax
+• Use pillows and a blanket so your body can fully relax.

-Keep water nearby for afterwards
+• Keep water nearby for after the session.

-Avoid a heavy meal right before the session
+• Avoid a heavy meal right before the session.

 Why do we close and ground the session?

-I will ease off the session focus
+• I will gradually ease out of the session focus.

-You may share what you noticed
+• You may share anything you noticed or experienced during the session.

 What should I do after the session?

-Eat a simple, nourishing meal
+• Eat a simple, nourishing meal when you feel ready.

 Can symptoms flare before they improve?